 The study ended two and a half years ago and whilst they say they’ve changed their ways since then they just don’t seem to care, and fears are that if they aren’t held accountable then there’s no telling where the manipulation could end – or, if the wrong people were backing the process, what they could incite.

 This is partly because the power of social media is enough to rouse the modern day mob.
-Research has shown that anger is the most viral emotion on the internet; and a How do you keep people engaged?
+Research has shown that anger is the most viral emotion on the internet, and a study by researchers at Beihang University in China found that we are more likely to share negative stuff than messages containing other emotions.
+Tapping into emotions may be one way of keeping people engaged, but is it worth the fall out?
+Personally, I would have thought not making people want flush their own heads down loo is better.
+How do you keep people engaged?
 Let us know in the comments.